Implan-Group/api/impact/readme.md

 #### Response
 - The API response when the analysis is complete will provide a CSV File response
-- For US and Canadian projects, the CSV will include the following columns:
+- For US projects, the CSV will include the following columns:
     - GroupName
     - EventName
     - ModelName